revaturelabs/bank-app-java-p0/README.md

   * 3 points
 * As a customer, I can post a money transfer to another account.
   * 3 points
+* As the system, I reject invalid transfers (negative amounts or overdrafts)
+  * 1 point
-* As a customer, I can accept a money transfer from another account.
+* xAs a customer, I can accept a money transfer from another account.
   * 2 points
 * A an employee, I can view a log of all transactions.
   * 2 points